 We hope that these tricks help you to remember more of your presentation content.

-You’re at work and you have a million things on your to-do list, one of which is creating a PowerPoint presentation.
-With so much to do you probably often find yourself rushing through your slides and not giving your full attention to the layout and design as you’re a bit short on time.
-You need to learn our PowerPoint hacks!
+This might sound familiar: you’re at work with a million things on your to-do list, one of which is creating a PowerPoint presentation.
+You probably end up rushing through your slides and not giving your full attention to the layout and design as you’re a bit short on time.
+If that’s you – then you might find our PowerPoint hacks really useful!

-The 10 PowerPoint hacks below should hopefully speed things up and free up a bit of your time to spend concentrating on the design and messaging of your slide deck.
+The 10 PowerPoint hacks below will speed things up and free up your time to spend concentrating on the design and messaging of your slide deck.

-Changing the size of an image can be a bit fiddly to get right.
-As you drag the image to alter the size, hold down the Shift key to avoid skewing it out of proportion.
+Changing the size of an image is important not to screw up.
+As you drag a corner handle of the image to alter the size, hold down the Shift key to avoid skewing it out of proportion.

 2. Aligning objects